flintlib/arb/doc/source/acb_elliptic.rst

     `x,y,z,p` are close enough to use a multivariate Taylor polynomial of total degree 7.

-    The duplication algorithm might not be correct for all possible combinations of complex variables, i.e. taking square roots during the computation might introduce spurious branch cuts.
+    The duplication algorithm is not correct for all possible combinations of complex variables, since the square roots taken during the computation can introduce spurious branch cuts.
     According to [Car1995]_, a sufficient (but not necessary) condition for correctness is that *x*, *y*, *z* have nonnegative real part and that *p* has positive real part.

-    In other cases, the algorithm *may* still be correct, but the user should verify the results.
+    In other cases, the algorithm *might* still be correct, but no attempt is made to check this; it is up to the user to verify that the duplication algorithm is appropriate for the given parameters before calling this function.

     The special case `R_D(x, y, z) = R_J(x, y, z, z)` may be computed by setting *z* and *p* to the same variable.